FourthState/plasma-mvp-rootchain/README.md

 The root contract of a Plasma child chain represents an intermediary who can resolve any disputes.
 The root contract is responsible for maintaining a mapping from block number to merkle root, processing deposits, and processing withdrawals.

 ## Root Contract Details
-A transaction is encoded in the following form: RLP_encode([txList, sigList]).
-The signatures sign over the hash of the transaction list.
+A transaction is encoded in the following form:

 ```
 [